jyc/renumber/README.md

 `series` and replace them with the renamed file names.
 For me, `series` is the MQ patch series file.

+# Building

+Batteries is the only dependency, which you can install using OPAM:

+    opam install batteries

+You can build using [Car](https://github.com/jonathanyc/car):

+    car opt
+    ./main.native -help

 # Copyright

 This is copyright Mozilla Corporation because I started work on this while at